filipstrand/mflux/README.md

 ### Generating an image

-Run the provided [main.py](src/mflux/run.py) by specifying a prompt and some optional arguments like so using the `schnell` model:
+Run the command `mflux-generate` by specifying a prompt and the model and some optional arguments.
+For example, here we use a quantized version of the `schnell` model for 2 steps:

 ```
-python main.py --model schnell --prompt "Luxury food photograph" --steps 2 --seed 2 -q 8
+mflux-generate --model schnell --prompt "Luxury food photograph" --steps 2 --seed 2 -q 8
 ```

-or use the slower, but more powerful `dev` model and run it with more time steps:
+This example uses the more powerful `dev` model with 25 time steps:

 ```
-python main.py --model dev --prompt "Luxury food photograph" --steps 25 --seed 2 -q 8
+mflux-generate --model dev --prompt "Luxury food photograph" --steps 25 --seed 2 -q 8
 ```

 ⚠️ *If the specific model is not already downloaded on your machine, it will start the download process and fetch the model weights (~34GB in size for the Schnell or Dev model respectively).
 See the [quantization](#quantization) section for running compressed versions of the model.* ⚠️